Touhidujjaman-Emon/pizza-menu-componets-proops-jsx-/README.md

 ### Ternary **(?:)** operator

-- we can add a extra jsx if we use ternary operator
+- we can add an extra piece jsx if we use ternary operator

 **Example**